Modern Slavery and Human Trafficking Statement

 Our Suppliers

-We have over 2,300 direct suppliers providing goods and services to the Bruntwood Group.
+We have over 1,900 direct suppliers providing goods and services to the Bruntwood Group.
 These suppliers range in size from small owner managed businesses to larger regional and national companies.

-We are committed to conducting its business in a lawful and ethical manner.
+We are committed to conducting business in a lawful and ethical manner.
 In particular, we will not tolerate slavery and/or human trafficking.
 Bruntwood expects its suppliers, contractors and service providers (“Suppliers”) to also support the elimination of such practices.
 Our values reflect our commitment to acting ethically and with integrity in all our business relationships and our systems and controls ensure that slavery and human trafficking is not taking place anywhere in our supply chains.
 We expect all of our Suppliers to comply with our policy.

-Bruntwood will view any breaches by a supplier of these practises or the supplier’s contractual commitments (if any) very seriously.
+Bruntwood will view any breaches by a supplier of these practices or the supplier’s contractual commitments (if any) very seriously.
 Breaches may result in Bruntwood requiring an immediate remediation plan.
 We may also terminate our relationship with any supplier that is in breach or fails to cooperate with remedying a breach.
 We will continue to monitor the safeguards listed above and consider implementation of further measures if required.
 We know that the risk of Modern Slavery is dynamic and ever-evolving.
 For this reason, we intend to regularly review our approach to assessing and mitigating the risk of Modern Slavery.